shakes76/PatternAnalysis-2023/recognition/adni_vit_46468505/README.md

 ## Vision Transformers

 Vision transformers are able to effectively process images by splitting them into many small, "bite-sized" patches.
 While these patches are processed individually, the positional context of each patch within the original image is preserved with positional embeddings.
+Self-attention is used in most architectures in order to determine the most useful patches to good performance.

 Vision transformers can produce a variety of useful outputs, including segmentation, classification and image-generation.
-In the case of this report, a binary classification result is required.
-This is achieved by the addition of a small multi-layer perceptron (neural) network to the Vision Transformer output.
 Vision transformers trained on large datasets have shown advanced performance on CNNs by a small margin, which have historically been the preferred choice for computer-vision tasks.

 ![Vision Transformer Architecture](images/generic_tfms.png)

+## Model Design

+The model consists of multiple transformer blocks, which themselves consist of normalisation, multi-head attention, skip connections, and MLP layers.
+Multi-head attention layers allow the model perform self-attention on its patches, determining the most useful ones for classification.
+Encoded patches are passed through a series of transformer blocks, and the result is flattened into a classification output.

+Categorical Cross-Entropy (CCE) loss was used, as it is designed to provide the best performance in multi-class and binary classification tasks by accounting for prediction confidences as well as the hard prediction.
+The labels are one-hot encoded, so the sparse version of CCE is used to account for this format.

+Adam Optimisation with a learning rate of 0.001 and weight decay of 0.0001 were used.
+Low learning rates are used to avoid a model learning "too quickly" leading to overfit, however it can increase the number of epochs of training required to get good performance.
+Weight decay is another hyperparameter used to avoid overfitting.
+It discourages learning large parameter values in a networl, where arge values of the weight decay hyperparameter penalises large parameters more harshly.

 ## Model Training